tooploox/oya/docs/doc.md

 ## 1.7 Secrets

 Ok, but what if i have some confidential values ?
-Oya uses SOPS (https://github.com/mozilla/sops) to help with secrets management.
+Oya uses [SOPS](https://github.com/mozilla/sops) to help with secrets management.
-First you need to configure SOPS for encryption method, check https://github.com/mozilla/sops/blob/master/README.rst#usage.
+First you need to configure SOPS for [encryption methods](https://github.com/mozilla/sops/blob/master/README.rst#usage).
 For our example we can use PGP key.

     $ export SOPS_PGP_FP="317D 6971 DD80 4501 A6B8  65B9 0F1F D46E 2E8C 7202"